BenjaminTuckerInstitute/Liberty/9/52/liberty.md

 ## Ambrose Bierce on Anarchism.

-Ambrose Bierce, poet, story-writer, critic, and free=lance journalist, has been wrestling with the question of Anarchism.
+Ambrose Bierce, poet, story-writer, critic, and free-lance journalist, has been wrestling with the question of Anarchism.
 Mr. Bierce is a vigorous writer, but he does not seem to appreciate the fact that vigorous writing is properly but a means to an end, and often sacrifices truth, propriety, sense, and substance in his effort to express himself in vigorous language.
 Mr. Bierce is doubtless a sincere hater of humbug, hypocrisy, and philistinism, and the best evidence of the fact that a good deal of his writing is wholesome and sound is the pleasure which Anarchists and radicals take in reading it.
 It is not certain, however, — it is very improbable, in fact, — that Mr. Bierce is fortunate enough to possess clear and scientific ideas on fundamental social, economic, or political questions.
 Right feeling is very important, but without right thinking the best man is liable to be betrayed into a vicious, reactionary attitude in matters where instinct and feeling are inadequate as guides.
 In dealing with such a problem as Anarchism, the unscientific writer is laboring under such difficulties that it would be cruel to subject him to rash criticism for any blunder or injustice resulting from the attempt.

 Recently, it seems, a San Francisco Anarchist sent Mr. Bierce a copy of “Instead of a Book” with the view of helping him to a better understanding of the question to the solution of which he had been unsuccessfully trying to contribute something.
 Mr. Bierce acknowledged the kindness in print (in his own department in the San Francisco “Examiner”) as follows: